751.10 General Superstructure

 Determining Dead Load

-Although P/C P/S panel slab is the preferred slab used for construction (when allowed), it may be assumed for slab analysis that slab is cast-in-place (CIP).
+For slab analysis assume that slab is full depth cast-in-place (CIP).
 The maximum negative and positive dead load moment may be taken to be:

 Continuous over 4 girders (equally spaced):